armory/docs/content/en/docs/spinnaker-user-guides/aws-guides/aws-baking-images.md

   - /docs/spinnaker-user-guides/baking-images/
 ---

-Definition: The term 'baking' is used within Armory and Spinnaker<sup>TM</sup> to refer to the process of creating machine images.
+Definition: The phrase "baking images" is used within Armory and Spinnaker<sup>TM</sup> to refer to the process of creating machine images.

-## Prerequisites:
+## Prerequisites for baking AMIs

 - You are familiar with creating [applications]({{< ref "your-first-application" >}}) and [pipelines]({{< ref "your-first-pipeline" >}}).
 - You are deploying to Amazon Web Services (AWS).